Tainted Love: Soft Cell version

 English synth-pop duo Soft Cell became aware of "Tainted Love" through its status as a UK "Northern soul" hit.
 In 2010, DJ Ian "Frank" Dewhirst claimed he was the first person to play the song for Marc Almond, the vocalist for Soft Cell.
 Some time after, Soft Cell began performing the song in their live setlist, choosing it instead of Frankie Valli and the Four Seasons' "The Night" (a song they would go on to record in 2003).
 Eventually, a Phonogram Records A&R manager Roger Ames opted the band to record the single at a London-based Advision Studios, with producer Mike Thorne.
 There, Soft Cell's version was recorded in a day and a half with Almond's first vocal take being used on the record.

 Thorne commented that he was surprised by the choice as he had not been impressed by Jones's 1976 version on hearing it, but was impressed by the new arrangement and Almond's sinister vocal: "You could smell the coke on that second, Northern Soul version, it was really so over-ramped and so frantic.
 It was good for the dance floor, but I didn't like the record...when Soft Cell performed the song I heard a very novel sound and a very nice voice, so off we went."
-Notably, Almond has stated in interviews that Soft Cell's version was inspired more by English singer Ruth Swann's 1975 version than that of Gloria Jones.
+Notably, Almond has stated in interviews that Soft Cell's version was inspired more by the 1975 version by English singer Ruth Swann (later known as Jill Saward) than that of Gloria Jones.
+1980s peer Andy McCluskey (of OMD) noted how Soft Cell's version employed a "simple bed" of electronics that "allowed Marc Almond to really do his stuff on the top".

 Phonogram Records chose to release "Tainted Love" in 1981 as Soft Cell's second single (their first was "Memorabilia", which did not chart).
 The label's representatives implied that this single would be Soft Cell's final release on Some Bizzare if it did not sell.
 The 12-inch single version (extended dance version) is a medley, transitioning to a cover of the Supremes' "Where Did Our Love Go" halfway through the song.
 Marc Almond said that this decision was not the duo's, recounting, "If only we'd put our own song on it then we would be considerably richer", while David Ball described the medley as "the most costly idea of our career".